 Mock Recall

-Either way, let the buyer know you’re conducting a mock recall, ask how much of the lot they have sold and how much they have left, then document their response.
+Either way, let the buyer know you’re conducting a mock recall, ask how much of the lot they have sold and how much they have left, and then document their response.
 Time is of the essence.
-A typical recall needs to be completed within 2-4 hours, because in a real recall you’d want to reach buyers before the food was consumed.
+A typical recall needs to be completed within 2-4 hours because, in a real recall, you’d want to reach buyers before the food is consumed.

 If you run into any hurdles in your mock recall, consider the test a success, as it has identified areas in which you can improve your traceability and recall processes.